natcap/invest.users-guide/source/marine_fish.rst

 If used, fallowing periods are considered hard constraints in the model such that a farm cannot be restocked with fish until it has lain fallow for the user-defined number of days.
 This is because fallowing periods are often used to meet regulatory requirements, which can be tied to permitting, and thus provide incentive for compliance.
 Once fish are harvested from a farm and after the user-defined fallowing period, new fish are outplanted to the farm.
 The model estimates the harvested weight of Atlantic salmon for each farm in each production cycle.
 The total harvested weight for each farm over the time span of the entire model run is the sum of the harvested weights for each production cycle.

-Valuation of processed fish (optional)
+Valuation of Processed Fish (Optional)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The aquaculture model also estimates the value of that harvest for each farm in terms of net revenue and net present value (NPV) of the harvest in each cycle.
 The net revenue is the harvest weight for each cycle multiplied by market price, where costs are accounted for as a fraction of the market price for the processed fish.
 Fixed and variable costs, including costs of freshwater rearing, feed, and processing will be more explicitly accounted for in the next iteration of this model.
 The NPV of the processed fish on a farm in a given cycle is the discounted net revenue such that: